ImpactTilingGroup/MyTestApp-Terminal/MyTestApp Terminal/README.md

 To use MyTestApp Terminal, simply visit https://terminal.mytestapp.me/terminal in your web browser.
 The terminal will be available on that webpage for you to use.

-Please note that it is not recommended to modify or make changes to a forked version of MyTestApp Terminal, as it may cause your changes to never be deployed on the webpage (https://terminal.mytestapp.me/terminal).
+Please note that it is not recommended to modify or make changes to a forked version of MyTestApp Terminal, as it may cause your changes to never be deployed on https://terminal.mytestapp.me/terminal.
 The deployment process for changes made to the original repository takes some time, typically ranging from a few hours to a few days.
 Therefore, it's advisable to contribute to the main repository directly to ensure that your changes are incorporated and deployed on the webpage.

 ## Contributing